ebp-nor/workshop-2024/day1_genome_assembly/05_YaHS.md

 ```

-As we did with hifiasm, we have set up this script for you.
+Again, we have set up this script for you.
 Create a run.sh in your working folder (`/cluster/projects/nn9984k/work/<username>/assembly/yahs`) with this content (with `nano` for instance):

 ```
 ln -s ../hifiasm/iyAthRosa.hic.hap1.p_ctg.fa .